abusada/gist-explorer/README.md

 ## Gists List
 1. Appears as the second column, displays the user's gists in a list
 2. For each gist, the user can see
-  a.
-Gist's name (uses first filename, inspired from [github's UI](https://gist.github.com/abusada))
+  a) Gist's name (uses first filename, inspired from [github's UI](https://gist.github.com/abusada))
-  b.
-Gist's description
+  b) Gist's description
-  c.
-Gist's programming langauges
+  c) Gist's programming langauges

 ## Gist Details
 1. has two sections (tabs)
- a.
-Gist files, displays files with syntax highlighting, User can click on a file to see it's full code in a fullscreen
+ a) Gist files, displays files with syntax highlighting, User can click on a file to see it's full code in a fullscreen.
- b.
-Forks, displays a list of users who forked this gist.
+ b) Forks, displays a list of users who forked this gist.

 ## Techincal Decisions